cosminadrianpopescu/vim-sql-workbench/README-7.md

 If you specify a profile name, then the database explorer which is opened for the indicated profile is closed.

+## SWDbExplorerRestore

+After a session restore, this command will restore an opened database panel

 ## SWSqlExecuteCurrent